 The first thing I heard was his chair hitting the ground and then his piercing cry, in a way that only a shocked three-year-old can.
-I raced to him, ditching my phone on the table and scooped him up.
+I raced to him, ditching my phone on the table to scoop him up.
 As I did, I saw all the faces at the other tables looking our way.
-There was silence, when only a moment earlier I couldn’t hear my eldest son properly over the pub chatter when he asked if he was getting garlic bread with his pizza.
+There was silence, when only a moment earlier I couldn’t hear my eldest son properly over the pub chatter.

 My husband reappeared and as I carried my wailing little guy out of the bistro towards the waterside pathway, I heard the chatter start back up.
-We had disturbed the peace for only a moment.
+We had disturbed the peace, but for only a moment.

 “What would you think?”